It’s Wednesday, so you know what that means. Time for another Write Anything Wednesday post! Yea!

 I still remember it.
 I still remember the names of the original cast members.
 (Don’t ask me about the actors’ names, though.)
 There was Merv, Alex, Tara, Kevin, and Walter.
-Mr. Lippman was the Vice Principal. (“Freshman: What a curse!”)
+Mr. Lippman was the Vice-Principal. (“Freshmen.
+What a curse!”)

 One episode I think about was one that had a fake advertisement segment with a truth translator, or whatever it was called.
-In the faux commercial Kevin would use it whenever another person talked.
+In the faux commercial, Kevin would use the truth translator whenever another person talked.

 Basically, people lied.
 The translator would reveal what the person it was used on was really thinking.
 For instance, a girl could say she liked another girl’s wardrobe when that wasn’t the truth.
 The translator revealed that.
 And it worked until Kevin was getting an F in one of his classes.
 He used it on his teacher but the teacher really meant what he said.

 Why do I think of this segment?
-I do because I would like to think that a truth translator was have a similar result it had on the teacher is one was used on me in most situations.
+Well, I would like to think that a truth translator would have a similar result it had on the teacher if one was used on me in most situations.